sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Enable code graph context for context-aware answers (Optional)

-After connecting Cody extenion to Sourcegraph.com, you can optionally use [Code Graph Context](./../core-concepts/code-graph.md) to improve Cody's context of existing code.
+After connecting Cody extension to Sourcegraph.com, you can optionally use [Code Graph Context](./../core-concepts/code-graph.md) to improve Cody's context of existing code.
 Note that Code Graph Context is only available for public repositories on Sourcegraph.com, which have embeddings.

 You can view the [list of repositories with embeddings here](../embedded-repos.md).
 To add any of these to your dev environment, contact a Sourcegraph team member via [Discord](https://discord.gg/8wJF5EdAyA) to get help with the access and setup.